 Successful people value their morning time, and they don’t leave their mornings to chance.

 They plan them and follow certain routines to ensure that their days progress as smoothly as possible.

 If you’re not sure of the kind of morning routine to adopt, why not start by copying the habits of some of our greatest minds and entrepreneurs?

-Here is what many of they have in common.
+Here is what many of them have in common.

 Yep, very few top entrepreneurs or investors are late risers.

-They like to get up and early, and they do it day in and day out.
+They like to get up early, and they do it day in and day out.

 Their morning alarm is also set at a very specific time, and they don’t tend to vary it — even on the weekends.